trustlreis/orders-app/README.md

 - `POST /api/orders` - Create a new order
 - `GET /api/orders/{orderId}/details` - Retrieve order details for a specific order
 - `POST /api/orders/{orderId}/details` - Add order details to a specific order
+- `GET /api/orders/report` - Retrieve a report of orders grouped by customers, counting orders and products by year-month

 ## Database Migrations
 Flyway is used for database migrations.
 Migration scripts are located in `src/main/resources/db/migration`.